Kevin Kiley (politician): California State Legislature (2016–2022)

 In 2016, Kiley was elected to the California State Assembly.
 In May 2016, Kiley told The Sacramento Bee that he supported then-Ohio Governor John Kasich in the 2016 United States presidential election.
 In 2018, Kiley authored legislation to make it easier for students to transfer school districts.

 After winning a second term in the State Assembly, Kiley ran for the State Senate in California's 1st District.
 He finished second in the primary, but lost the runoff to fellow Assemblyman Brian Dahle.
-Soon after the start of the new legislative session, Kiley introduced legislation to close for private use a controversial DMV office that catered exclusively to state legislators and staff.
-In a statement to The Sacramento Bee, Kiley said: "This is supposed to be a government of the people, by the people and for the people, not an oligarchy where a gilded political class enjoys privileges that aren’t available to the people that we represent."
+Soon after the new legislative session began, Kiley introduced legislation to close, for private use, a controversial DMV office that catered exclusively to state legislators and staff.
+In a statement to The Sacramento Bee, Kiley said: "This is supposed to be a government of the people, by the people and for the people, not an oligarchy where a gilded political class enjoys privileges that aren't available to the people that we represent."

-According to the Associated Press, Kiley is "a conservative who often flirts with the fringes of the GOP".
-He has said climate change is real, but opposed Governor Gavin Newsom's executive orders requiring all new vehicles in California to be zero emission by 2035 and banning oil-drilling by 2045.
+Kiley has said climate change is real, but opposed Governor Gavin Newsom's executive orders requiring all new vehicles sold in California to be zero emission by 2035 and banning oil-drilling by 2045.
 He is a supporter of charter schools.
-Kiley introduced legislation to ban local and state governments from implementing vaccine requirements.
-After Joe Biden won the 2020 election and Donald Trump refused to concede while making claims of fraud, Kiley refused to say whether Biden won the 2020 election legitimately.
+During a candidate interview in a 2021 California state race, Kiley declined to answer questions about the outcome of the 2020 presidential election.
 Kiley has said his position is to "stay out of national politics altogether", and that "national politics is a distraction that is used frankly by those in power in Sacramento [as] kind of a smokescreen for their own failures."

-2021 California gubernatorial recall election

-Though he voted to authorize $1 billion of emergency pandemic spending for Governor Newsom in March 2020, saying "to trust in Governor Newsom’s leadership and listen to his guidance", Kiley later said Newsom "made a mockery of that trust" and, alongside fellow California legislator James Gallagher, sued in June 2020 to remove Newsom's emergency powers.
+Though he voted to authorize $1 billion of emergency pandemic spending for Governor Newsom in March 2020, saying "to trust in Governor Newsom's leadership and listen to his guidance", Kiley later said Newsom "made a mockery of that trust" and, alongside fellow California legislator James Gallagher, sued in June 2020 to remove Newsom's emergency powers.
 Kiley lost the case on appeal.
-Kiley published a book in January 2021 titled Recall Gavin Newsom: The Case Against America's Most Corrupt Governor.